 Ariyanayakam’s top picks for a trip to Chicago

 According to Ariyanayakam, there are three absolute must-dos for anyone visiting Chicago: Number one is taking an architectural boat tour along the Chicago River and out on to Lake Michigan.
 Second, pay a visit to 875 N. Michigan Ave., formerly known as the John Hancock Center.
 You’ll find 360 CHICAGO here, an innovative observation deck home to the thrilling TILT experience.
-After, you can retire to the Signature Room at the 95th for bites, cocktails, and more great views.

 Lastly, Shedd Aquarium at lakefront Museum Campus offers amazing up-close experiences with sea creatures from around the globe.
 Best of all, it shares its campus location with the Field Museum and Adler Planetarium.
 Over the summer months, Shoreline Sightseeing Water Taxis will take you on a scenic ride directly from Navy Pier or Willis Tower to Shedd Aquarium and back again.